 Splish splash, we’re all takin’ a bath 🛁.
 Our lead pack is over halfway done now, but there’s still no shortage of rainy fun to be had out there.
 Trails are slippery, and everyone is guaranteed to have a free spa day out there 😜.

 — Squamish50 (@Squamish50) October 16, 2021

 Perhaps the most gruelling event of the weekend, participants in the 50/50 run the 50 miler followed by the 50K on back-to-back days.
 This year, that meant 130 km in cold, wet and slippery conditions.
 James Newby was the winner of the 50/50, with a combined time of 15;41:45.
 John Harrison Pockler, who set the Bruce Trail FKT (which has now been broken twice) in 2020, finished second in 16:10:36.
-“The rain was gnarly, as it did not stop all weekend,” says Pockler.
-“I felt as we were running through rivers.”
+“The rain was gnarly – it did not stop all weekend,” says Pockler.
+“It felt like we were running through rivers.”
 Collin Miller was third in 16:46:09.